VermeilChan/MetalSlugFontReborn/Documentation/FAQ.md

 A: To create Metal Slug font images, follow the instructions in the README's [Usage Instructions](README.md#using-msfont) section.
 You can choose fonts, colors, and generate your images.

 **Q: Can I use other colors for the font?**
-A: Yes, you can select and apply other colors when creating Metal Slug font images.
+A: Yes, you can select and other colors when creating Metal Slug font images.
 Refer to the [Usage Instructions](README.md#using-msfont) for details.

 ## Troubleshooting